 - Zip large files (i.e. files over 10 MB)

 - Zip large numbers of files or files that have a directory structure.

 You can include a note to your graduate school administrator.
-For example, you may want to write a note if you have a patent pending and need to delay the relase of your work.
+For example, you may want to write a note if you have a patent pending and need to delay the release of your work.

 Before submitting your work, you can optionally choose to register for copyright or to order copies of your dissertation/thesis.
 Note: this is optional.

 If you would like ProQuest/UMI to register for United States Copyright for you, you can request that here.
 A fee will apply.